electronicsleep/AnsibleTools/README.md

 # Ansible Examples

-Bootstrap examples for Ansible infrastructure DevOps automation for training.
+Bootstrap examples for Ansible infrastructure DevOps automation.

 https://www.yourideaspace.com/contact

 Repo shows some of the simple concepts and also includes some Python Boto3 examples.

-Normally I use Ansible and Python together to get more power and control with parsing and flow.
+In some cases I use Ansible and Python together to get more power and control with parsing and flow.

 Examples use Python3 but older versions should be supported